Frequently Asked Questions - Differential Tuition

 Q. Why do some disciplines fall under Differential Tuition A and others under Differential Tuition B?

-To qualify for differential tuition, the cost of a discipline’s courses had to be at least the double the College median for two or more consecutive years.
+To qualify for differential tuition, the cost of a discipline’s courses had to be at least double the College median for two or more consecutive years.

 Courses falling under Differential Tuition A cost the College between 2.0 and 3.9 times the median for two straight years.
 Courses falling under Differential Tuition B cost the College more than 4.0 times the median for two straight years.